 Mathew & Winston are available to see individual clients and couples (face-to-face or via telehealth) on Wednesdays & Thursdays.

 These clinicians don’t have current availability for new clients, but intake will be able to tell you if they have any capacity on their waitlists.

 BMedSc, BSc(Hons), BPsych(Hons), MPsych(Clin)

 Danielle is the Principal Psychologist and Director here at 12 Points Psychology.
-She is a clinical psychologist with over 10 years experience working with children, teens and adults in a variety of clinical settings including; inpatient units, early parenting centres, foster care and community services agencies, schools, universities and fertility clinics.
+She is a clinical psychologist and board-approved supervisor with over 13 years experience working with children, teens and adults in a variety of clinical settings including; inpatient units, early parenting centres, foster care and community services agencies, schools, universities and fertility clinics.